Battle of Montgisard

-The Battle of Montgisard was fought between the Kingdom of Jerusalem and the Ayyubids on 25 November 1177 at Montgisard, in the Levant between Ramla and Yibna.
-The 16-year-old Baldwin IV of Jerusalem, seriously afflicted by leprosy, led an outnumbered Christian force against Saladin's troops in what became one of the most notable engagements of the Crusades.
-The Muslim army was quickly routed and pursued for twelve miles.
+The Battle of Montgisard was fought between the Kingdom of Jerusalem and the Ayyubid Sultanate on 25 November 1177 at Montgisard, in the Levant between Ramla and Yibna.

+The 16-year-old Baldwin IV of Jerusalem, severely afflicted by leprosy, led outnumbered Christian forces against Saladin's troops in what became one of the most notable engagements of the Crusades.
+The Muslim Army was quickly routed and pursued for twelve miles.
 Saladin fled back to Cairo, reaching the city on 8 December, with only a tenth of his army.

-Muslim historians considered Saladin's defeat to be so severe that it was only redeemed by his victory ten years later at the Battle of Hattin in 1187, although Saladin defeated Baldwin in the Battle of Marj Ayyun in 1179, only to be defeated by Baldwin again at the Battle of Belvoir Castle in 1182.
+Muslim historians considered Saladin's defeat to be so severe that it was only redeemed by his victory ten years later at the battles of Cresson and Hattin and the Siege of Jerusalem in 1187.
+Saladin did defeat Baldwin IV in the Battle of Marj Ayyun in 1179, two years later.

 Background

-In 1177, Baldwin IV, and Philip of Alsace who had recently arrived on pilgrimage, planned an alliance with the Byzantine Empire for a naval attack on Egypt; but none of these plans came to fruition.
-Instead, Philip decided to join Raymond of Tripoli's expedition to attack the Saracen stronghold of Hama in northern Syria.
-A large crusader army, the Knights Hospitaller and many Templar knights followed him.
-This left the Kingdom of Jerusalem with very few troops to defend its various territories.
-Meanwhile, Saladin was planning his own invasion of the Kingdom of Jerusalem from Egypt.
-When he was informed of the expedition north, he wasted no time in organising a raid and invaded the kingdom with an army of some 30,000 men.
-Learning of Saladin's plans, Baldwin IV left Jerusalem with, according to William of Tyre, only 375 knights to attempt a defense at Ascalon, but Baldwin was stalled there by a detachment of troops sent by Saladin.
-Saladin left part of his army to besiege Gaza and a smaller force at Ascalon and marched northward with the rest.
+In 1177, King Baldwin IV of Jerusalem and Philip of Alsace, who had recently arrived on pilgrimage, planned an alliance with the Byzantine Empire for a naval attack on Egypt.
+The Byzantines sent a war fleet in preparation for the invasion of Egypt, but none of these plans came to fruition.
+Instead, Philip decided to join Raymond III of Tripoli’s expedition to attack the Saracen stronghold of Harim in northern Syria.
+A large Crusader army, the Knights Hospitaller, and many Knights Templar followed him.
+This left the Kingdom of Jerusalem with few troops to defend its various territories.
+Meanwhile, Saladin was planning his own expedition into the Kingdom of Jerusalem from Egypt; with the Frankish army in northern Syria, he rushed to invade Baldwin's kingdom on 18 November.
+Though still recovering from malaria, Baldwin, alongside the nobleman Raynald of Châtillon, rode to meet the sultan with, according to William of Tyre, only 375 Knights to attempt to hold Ascalon while the Knights Templar hurried to defend Gaza.
+In desperation, Baldwin issued an arrière-ban, summoning all able-bodied men to join the army and fight with him.
+However, many of these soldiers would be captured and sold into slavery by Saladin's army, which was looting the kingdom as they traveled.

+Saladin reached Ascalon on 22 November 1177, and Baldwin led his troops out to meet him.
+However, upon seeing how massively outnumbered he was, the king and his army retreated into the city.
+Saladin, believing that Baldwin's army didn't pose any threat to him, proceeded towards Jerusalem.
+In the meantime, Baldwin contacted the Templars and ordered them to abandon Gaza to join him.
+Baldwin and Raynald subsequently broke out of Ascalon with the Templars along the coast; Saladin was not expecting this, and did not send any scouts to watch and give him information on the city.